 1. The first step in the process is to address and resolve the dispute with the person involved through discussion.
 A student with a grievance or complaint needs to communicate their concerns as soon as possible to achieve a resolution in a timely fashion.
-If the issue cannot be resolved at this level, with the Dean of Education.
-2. If the dispute has not been resolved through addressing the Dean of Education, the next step is to submit the issue or concern in writing (e-mail) to the Campus President.
+If the issue cannot be resolved at this level, with the Dean of Education, or the Dean of Nursing (for students enrolled in nursing courses).
+2. If the dispute has not been resolved through addressing the Dean of Education, or the Dean of Nursing (for students enrolled in nursing courses) the next step is to submit the issue or concern in writing (e-mail) to the Campus President.
 The written (e-mail) complaint must be submitted within ten calendar days of the incident or notification of termination.
-The documentation should include a description of the disputed items, the date, or dates when the issue occurred, the reason why the student is requesting a review of the decision and the steps the student has taken to resolve the issue.
+The documentation should include a description of the disputed items, the date or dates when the issue occurred, the reason why the student is requesting a review of the decision and the steps the student has taken to resolve the issue.
 When submitting the documentation, the student should include the relevant factual evidence, such as evidence of extenuating circumstances.

-The Campus President will investigate the student's concern, including gathering additional data about the issue or incident, as necessary.
+The Campus President will investigate the student's concern, including gathering additional data about the issue or incident as necessary.
 The Campus President will then convene the Campus Review Committee which will consist of the Campus President and the heads of the relevant departments.
 It will be at the discretion of the Campus Review Committee to determine if a meeting with the student is appropriate to address the grievance and develop a plan to achieve a resolution.